 Our maintenance programme normally follows the rehabilitation programme.
 Once muscle tone and range of movement has improved, your dog can be placed on a maintenance programme to help maintain the muscle tone gained during rehab.
 The maintenance programme is also desgined for those dogs suffering from conditions that make regular exercise more difficult, for example hip or elbow dysplasia, osteoarthritis and degenerative conditions.

 This programme will normally use one hydrotherapists who will monitor muscle mass and weight throughout the programme.
 A feedback report will be sent to the referring veterinary surgeon on the completion of a course of 10 sessions.The maintenance programme recommends 1-2 sessions per 2 weeks, as regular hydrotherapy sessions will help to keep your dogs muscle tone and joint range of movement at its best.
 Frequency of sessions will vary from dog to dog, this can be discussed with the hydrotherapist.
-Each programme consists of 10 sessions, with an additional 11th session free of charge at the end of the programme.
+Each programme consists of 10 sessions.
 Individual sessions are also available, please contact us for our prices.Using the Pool or Treadmill.

 Using the Pool or Treadmill